WHAT TO SEE

-Once upon a time Tallinn or Reval as it was called then was a mighty seaside trading centre of Hanseatic League.
-But as many sought after the riches of Tallinn’s seashore the breeze loving locals were banned from the seaside for decades to come.
+Once upon a time Tallinn or Reval as it was called, then was a mighty seaside trading centre of Hanseatic League.
+But as many sought after the riches of Tallinn’s coast the breeze loving locals were banned from the seaside for decades.
 Foreign merchants made fortunes from across the sea routes, while the locals living on the shore had little freedom of movement.

 Today, touring the city is an adventure in itself.
 Whether you're walking, or cycling, you'll pass through curious, winding streets, each with its own secrets.
-Here are some family friendly things worth while doing in Tallinn.
+You’ll find plenty of city tours to choose from here.

 Hirvepark (Deer park), Komandandi aed (Commander's garden), Snelli park and the Kultuurikilomeeter (Culture Kilometre) are also virtually car free areas just a short walk from the Town Hall Square.
 Kadriorg park has great play areas and the children’s museum Miia-Milla-Manda which makes this area perfect with every weather.
 Pirita promenade leading to Pirita beach however is perfect for long strolls along the sandy seashore with great views of the central city.

 In summer time make the most of Tallinn’s five public beaches, which all have playgrounds and all the necessary services (June-August).

 Tallinn Card has quite a few entertaining places on their list.
 Make sure to check if you can save a little with the help of this city card!